-- For the first URI, 'http://acme.com/open-use-printer', 'xxx://acme.com/open-use-printer', the value 'none' in "uri-security-supported" indicates that there is no secure channel protocol configured to run under HTTP.
-The name implies that there is no Basic or Digest authentication being used, but it is up to the client to determine that while using HTTPvalue of 'none' in "uri-authentication-supported" indicates that all users are 'anonymous'.
-There will be no challenge and the Printer will underneath the IPP application protocol.ignore "requesting-user-name". - For the second URI, 'http://acme.com/restricted-use-printer', 'xxx://acme.com/restricted-use-printer', the value 'none' in "uri-security-supported" indicates that there is no secure channel protocol configured to run under HTTP.
-In this case, although the name does imply that there is some sort of Basic or Digest authentication being used within HTTP, it is up to the The value of 'digest' in "uri-authentication-supported" indicates that the Printer will issue a challenge and that the Printer will use the name client to determine that while using HTTP and by processing any '401 Unauthorized' HTTP error messages.supplied by the digest mechanism to determine the authenticated user (see section 1.1). - For the third URI, 'http://acme.com/private-printer', the value 'ssl3"xxx://acme.com/private-printer', the value 'tls' in "uri-security-supported" indicates that \$\frac{\ssl3}{\text{TLS}}\$ is being used to secure the channel.
-The client SHOULD be prepared to use \$\frac{\ssl3}{\text{TLS}}\$ framing to negotiate an acceptable ciphersuite to use while communicating with the Printer object.
-In this case, the name implies the use of a secure communications channel, but the fact is made explicit by the presence of the 'ssl3"tls' value in "uri-security-supported".
+- For the first URI, 'xxx://acme.com/open-use-printer', the value 'none' in "uri-security-supported" indicates that there is no secure channel protocol configured to run under HTTP.
+The value of 'none' in "uri-authentication-supported" indicates that all users are 'anonymous'.
+There will be no challenge and the Printer will ignore "requesting-user-name". - For the second URI, 'xxx://acme.com/restricted-use-printer', the value 'none' in "uri-security-supported" indicates that there is no secure channel protocol configured to run under HTTP.
+The value of 'digest' in "uri-authentication-supported" indicates that the Printer will issue a challenge and that the Printer will use the name supplied by the digest mechanism to determine the authenticated user (see section 8.3). - For the third URI, 'xxx://acme.com/private-printer', the value 'tls' in "uri-security-supported" indicates that TLS is being used to secure the channel.
+The client SHOULD be prepared to use TLS framing to negotiate an acceptable ciphersuite to use while communicating with the Printer object.
+In this case, the name implies the use of a secure communications channel, but the fact is made explicit by the presence of the 'tls' value in "uri-security-supported".
 The client does not need to resort to understanding which security it must use by following naming conventions or by parsing the URI to determine which security mechanisms are implied.

-implied.
-The value of 'basic' in "uri-authentication-supported" indicates that the Printer will issue a challenge and that the Printer will use the name supplied by the digest mechanism to determine the authenticated user (see section 1.1).
+The value of 'basic' in "uri-authentication-supported" indicates that the Printer will issue a challenge and that the Printer will use the name supplied by the digest mechanism to determine the authenticated user (see section 8.3) .
 Because this challenge occurs in a tls session, the channel is secure.

-It is expected that many IPP Printer objects will be configured to support only one channel (either configured to use SSL3 access or not), and will therefore only ever TLS access or not) and only one authentication mechanism.
+It is expected that many IPP Printer objects will be configured to support only one channel (either configured to use TLS access or not) and only one authentication mechanism.
 Such Printer objects only have one URI listed in the "printer-uri-supported" attribute.
 No matter the configuration of the Printer object (whether it has only one URI or more than one URI), a client MUST supply only one URI in the target "printer-uri" operation attribute.

-3970 4.4.4 printer-name (name(127))
+4.4.4 printer-name (name(127))

 This REQUIRED Printer attribute contains the name of the Printer object.
 It is a name that is more enduser friendly than a URI.
 An administrator determines a printer's name and sets this attribute to that name.
+This name may be the last part of the printer's URI or it may be unrelated.
+In non-US-English locales, a name may contain characters that are not allowed in a URI.